IlzeAmandaA/DeepRL/README.md

 :-------------------------:|:-------------------------:
 ![](gifs/pred_sim.gif)     |  ![](gifs/pred_real.gif)

-The preditor itself was marked in green.
-Hence the prey had to learn to 'run-away' from color green:
+The preditor was marked in green.
+Hence the prey had to learn to detect and 'run-away' from color green:

 _Simulation_               |  _Reality_
 :-------------------------:|:-------------------------: